TranPhucVinh/Raspberry-Pi-GNU/Physical layer/Interrupt.md

 After handling the interrupt, lseek() to the beginning of the sysfs file then read GPIO value to **clear the interrupt**.
 When you read from the GPIO value file ``/sys/class/gpio/<gpio_pin_num>/value``, the kernel typically updates the GPIO pin's interrupt status to indicate that the interrupt has been acknowledged and handled.

-# Detect the interrupt connected to a GPIO for every time there is an edge-triggered
+# sysfs: Detect the interrupt connected to a GPIO for every time there is an edge-triggered
 Connected a button to a GPIO.
 Everytime pressing that button, interrupt with edge-triggered will occur:
 ```c
 #include <stdio.h>